tsuru/tsuru/docs/contributing/index.rst

 tsuru documentation is written using `Sphinx <http://sphinx.pocoo.org/>`_, which uses `RST <http://docutils.sourceforge.net/rst.html>`_.
-Check these tools docs to learn how to write docs for tsuru.
+Check out these tools documentation to learn how to write and update the documentation for tsuru.

 Building docs
 =============

-In order to build the HTML docs, just run on terminal:
+In order to build the HTML docs, just run in a terminal window:

 .. highlight:: bash